sparkflows/sparkflows-docs/docs/user-guide/reading-writing/read-unstructured.rst

    :alt: readtextfiles_node_userguide
    :width: 70%

-Read Whole Text Files
+Whole Text Files
 ----------------------------------------

-Below is a sample workflow which contains the ``Whole Text Files`` processor in Fire Insights.
-It demonstrates the usage of the ``Whole Text Files`` node to read list of Text Files and their contents from a given path and list them in the File Name and File Content pair.
+Below is a sample workflow which contains the Whole Text Files processor in Fire Insights.
+It demonstrates the usage of the Whole Text Files node to read list of Text Files and their contents from a given path and list them in the File Name and File Content pair.

 It does following processing of data:

-*	Reads incoming Dataset using the ``Whole Text Files`` node.
+*	Reads incoming Dataset using the Whole Text Files node.
 * 	Prints output in the file name and its content pair using the Print Node.

 .. figure:: ../../_assets/user-guide/read-write/read-unstructured/whole-text-WF.png